Write The Perfect Artist Bio

 It might be easier said than done, but try to aim for professionalism and personality in your writing so that you can grab readers’ attention and keep it – your bio is part of the way you present yourself online, and just like in a job interview, first impressions matter.

-You might opt for a cool, collected second person (“Matilda Jenkins is a Melbourne-based artist who has been creating resin art for the last five years…”).
+You might opt for a cool, collected third person (“Matilda Jenkins is a Melbourne-based artist who has been creating resin art for the last five years…”).
 Or you could engage with the reader on a more personal level by using the first-person voice (“Hi there, thanks for taking a look at my profile.
 I’ve been making resin art full-time ever since moving to Melbourne five years ago…”.
 There are many different ways to write – find what works for you!

 Break it Down